EkjotKaur/Microsoft.Teams/Readme.md

 <br>

+---

 ## **Features**

 ---

 - ### **Mean Feature - Video Calling between two users**

-  - Two users in contact can connect with each other throught video calling facility.
+  - Two users in contact can connect with each other through video calling facility.
   - This Video Calling feature is implemented using simple-peer webRTC technolgy and socket.io.

 - ### **Second Priority Feature - Chat between two users**